Rob Zombie took to Instagram last night, to update us on the latest development of his “The Munsters” reboot.

 “The first version was David [Tennant], Matt [Smith] and Chris [Eccleston] together.
 With whatever involvement we could contrive for the other Doctors, but – being brutal – it had to be Doctors that still looked like their Doctors.
 I know I’m a bastard but hey, I think Peter [Davison], Colin [Baker] and Sylvester [McCoy] were better deployed in The Five-ish Doctors [a spoof short film] than they could ever be elsewhere.
 But I knew that Chris was almost certainly going to say no. I met him a couple of times and he was absolutely lovely.
 He met with me because he didn’t want to say no through his agent or a phone call or email.
 He wanted to do it personally.
 And I three-quarters talked him into it”.

-McCoy shines in this, he’s my favourite classic era Doctor-he’s my Doctor.
-His final speech to the Daleks is chilling, it’s is up there with Matt Smith’s speech in the Pandorica Opens/Big Bang.
+McCoy excels as the Seventh Doctor, my personal favourite from the classic era.
+His final speech to the Daleks is chilling and on par with Matt Smith’s speech in “The Pandorica Opens/The Big Bang.”